C# feature highlight: Span<T>

 ReadOnlySpan<int> invoiceData = invoiceDataArray;

-As we saw Span<T> supports slicing, you can use it in his instanciation:
+As we saw, Span<T> supports slicing, and you can use it in its instantiation:

 ReadOnlySpan<int> invoiceData = new (invoiceDataArray, 1, 2); // Equivalent to: new (invoiceDataArray, start:1, length:2)

-To get back to our invoice example, out method could be write with something like this:
+To get back to our invoice example, our method could be written with something like this:

 private static readonly string _invoiceReference = "2022-06-123-600";